bararia-swati/cs6111/README.txt

 Feedback is taken from the user for each of the 10 results returned.
 Hence providing us with a binary label for relevance.

 The title, url, snippet, relevance feedback of each result is stored in a dictionary.
-Non-HTML files are filtered out and not stored in the dictionary.
+Non-HTML files are not considered out and not stored in the dictionary.

-Precision is calculated by observing how many out of the valid results were relevant.
+Precision is calculated by observing how many out of the valid webpages were relevant.

 If precision is below the desired precision, then the query is expanded

 The snippet along with title is preprocessed to obtain a cleaner string which will be later used.

-The pre-processing includes removing stopwords, lemmatization, removing special characters, and a few other steps.
+The pre-processing includes removing stopwords, lemmatization, removing special characters, and a few other steps. (see the Preprocess class)
 We compute a query vector which has relevance scores which are then sorted to find the top candidates for query expansion keywords.

 We also do query ordering using the corpus of relevant documents to obtain the most relevant order in which they should be used.